Vivienne de Silva Boralessa: Career

 Boralessa's work was scored by some of Sri Lanka's most well-known composers, with B.S.
 Perera, Victor Perera, Premasiri Khemadasa, Sanath Nandasiri and Clarence Wijewardena among them.
-Boralessa was also signed on to the HMV label (then under the local oversight of Cargills (Ceylon)) by Gabrielle Gunaratne in 1950.
+Boralessa was also signed on to the His Master's Voice label (then under the local oversight of Cargills (Ceylon)) by Gabrielle Gunaratne in 1950.

 Some of Vivienne's more well-known songs include: